-Mel Taylor, Co-Director
+Mel Taylor, Facilitator

 I was fortunate enough to grow up in a playful family.
 The thing I remember giving me the greatest pleasure was the truly playful play – the made-up games, the leaps of imagination, the expansiveness it allowed me.